Neanderthal Sinc

 Included

-- One giclée print (unframed, shipped in a protective tube)
+- One archival giclée print (unframed)

 - Signed data-provenance insert card